ReDI-School/ber-dcp-intro-to-computer-science/content/docs/web/html_css.md

 - Compile a list of questions: what didn't you understand?
 Share the questions in the team slack.
 Remember if you are unsure about something, then someone else probably is too.
 Sharing questions openly helps everyone learn, including the teachers and instructors.
 - Further customise the website by adding or removing sections, for example adding a section for photos or fun facts.
-- Create a repository on GitHub and push your code.
+- Commit your changes and push your code to GitHub.
 - Publish your website on GitHub using [GitHub Pages](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site)